raulcontrerasrubio/drumkit/README.md

 # drumkit

-You can view a demo of the site at (https://raulcontrerasrubio.github.io/drumkit/)[this link]
+You can view a demo of the site at [this link](https://raulcontrerasrubio.github.io/drumkit/)